-Years Ended December 31
+Years Ended December 31,

-(Dollars in millions) 2017 2016 2015
+(Dollars in millions) 2018 2017 2016

 Sources of primary liquidity:

-Total unrestricted cash and liquid investments \$1,234 \$1,185 \$1,546
+Total unrestricted cash and liquid investments \$ 1,672 \$ 1,234 \$ 1,185

-Unencumbered FFELP Loans 960 1,035 1,506
+Unencumbered FFELP Loans 705 960 1,035

-Total GAAP and "Core Earnings" basis \$2,194 \$2,220 \$3,052
+Total GAAP and Core Earnings basis \$ 2,377 \$ 2,194 \$ 2,220

 Liquidity may also be available under secured credit facilities to the extent we have eligible collateral and capacity available.
 Maximum borrowing capacity under the FFELP Loan-other facilities will vary and be subject to each agreement's borrowing conditions, including, among others, facility size, current usage and availability of qualifying collateral from unencumbered FFELP Loans.
-As of December 31, 2017 and 2016, the maximum additional capacity under these facilities was \$2.4 billion and \$2.2 billion, respectively.
-For the years ended December 31, 2017, 2016 and 2015, the average maximum additional capacity under these facilities was \$2.8 billion, \$2.6 billion and \$11.2 billion, respectively.
-The \$8.6 billion reduction in the average maximum additional capacity during 2016 primarily related to a \$7.1 billion reduction in the availability under the facility with the Federal Home Loan Bank of Des Moines.
-As of December 31, 2017, the maturity dates of the FFELP Loan-other facilities ranged from November 2018 to January 2021.
+As of December 31, 2018 and 2017, the maximum additional capacity under these facilities was \$752 million and \$2.4 billion, respectively.
+For the years ended December 31, 2018, 2017 and 2016, the average maximum additional capacity under these facilities was \$2.0 billion, \$2.8 billion and \$2.6 billion, respectively.
+As of December 31, 2018, the maturity dates of the FFELP Loan-other facilities ranged from November 2019 to April 2020.

-In addition to the FFELP Loan-other facilities, liquidity may also be available from our Private Education Loan asset-backed commercial paper ("ABCP") facilities.
+Liquidity may also be available from our Private Education Loan asset-backed commercial paper ("ABCP") facilities.
 Maximum borrowing capacity under the Private Education Loan-other facilities will vary and be subject to each agreement's borrowing conditions, including, among others, facility size, current usage and availability of qualifying collateral from unencumbered Private Education Loans.
-As of December 31, 2017 and 2016, the maximum additional capacity under these facilities was \$925 million and \$285 million, respectively.
-For the years ended December 31, 2017, 2016 and 2015, the average maximum additional capacity under these facilities was \$373 million, \$474 million and \$512 million, respectively.
-As of December 31, 2017, the maturity dates of these facilities ranged from June 2018 to June 2020.
+As of December 31, 2018 and 2017, the maximum additional capacity under these facilities was \$635 million and \$925 million, respectively.
+For the years ended December 31, 2018, 2017 and 2016, the average maximum additional capacity under these facilities was \$714 million, \$373 million and \$474 million, respectively.
+As of December 31, 2018, the maturity dates of the Private Education Loan facilities ranged from June 2019 to June 2020.